YashNarK/notes/language/JavaScript.md

 Choosing between callbacks, promises, or async/await depends on the specific use case, project requirements, and the level of support needed for older environments.
 Async/Await has become the preferred choice in modern JavaScript development due to its readability and ease of use.

 ## Important resources
-It looks like you've already identified some excellent resources for practicing and learning web development.
-Here's a summary of the resources you've mentioned:

 ### Practice Platforms:
 1. **CodePen:**